na3150/na3150/README.md

 <br>
 <h3 align="center"> Hi there 😊</h3>
 <div align="center">
-💬 I am a student interested in cloud computing and Devops
+💬 I am a student interested in cloud computing and devops
 <br>
 💬 I majored in chemistry and double majored in computer science.
 	</div>